Glen Island Park: Glen Island Casino

 The Glen Island Casino dining hall rose on the foundation of the Grand Cafe, one of the few structures remaining from Starin's park.
 The building opened into a series of balconies overlooking the Long Island Sound, which made it an attractive dining and entertaining location.

 At the time, the term "casino" was not associated with legalized gambling but instead described "a public social place for entertainment."
 However, the nightspot was soon living up to the contemporary definition of its name.
 By 1930, when Prohibition was marking its 10th year in the United States, Glen Island Casino was acquiring a reputation as a speakeasy.

 At the same time, the casino had also begun to book up-and-coming musicians for weekend dances.
 One of the first was Ozzie Nelson, who set the pace packing the 60-foot by 124-foot hall with throngs of young dancers.
 Accompanied by his wife, Harriet, the Ozzie Nelson Orchestra gained national attention when it played the casino's 1932 season.

 The next summer, the most influential band in the United States during the early 1930s, the Casa Loma Orchestra, drew in the crowds and ushered in the Big Band Era for the casino.
 The performances at the Glen Island Casino were being heard nationwide via radio.
 Its enormous ballroom was acoustically ideal for crystal-clear radio transmissions.
+By 1947, several established big-band orchestras had appeared at the casino including Shep Fields' Rippling Rhythm Orchestra.

-Many artists made their names at the casino, among them such notables as Glenn Miller, the Dorsey Brothers, Benny Goodman, Charlie Barnet, Larry Clinton, Les Brown and Doris Day, Charlie Spivak, Woody Herman, Gene Krupa, Hal Mcintyre, and Claude Thornhill.
+Many artists made their names at the casino, among them Glenn Miller, the Dorsey Brothers, Benny Goodman, Charlie Barnet, Larry Clinton, Les Brown and Doris Day, Charlie Spivak, Woody Herman, Gene Krupa, Hal Mcintyre, and Claude Thornhill.

 After the Big Band Era's end, the Glen Island Casino was eventually converted to a restaurant and catering hall, which operates as part of the present-day Glen Island Park of Westchester County—open to county residents only—on the site.

+County management

+In 1923, Westchester County acquired the site, which is now a public recreational park.

+The castle was disassembled from its location in Germany and shipped to its present location in the 1920s.
+It gained the name Iona Castle after Iona College.
+In 2010, the castle was used by the Iona College and Sarah Lawrence College rowing teams.

+In 2020 Glen Island Park was temporarily closed and converted into a Coronavirus testing site.
+It has since been returned for use by Westchester County residents.